 Autism is a neurodevelopmental disorder, not a disease.
-It seems unlikely that we'll ever cure it with a pill or shot; however, therapies and interventions have been developed to help individuals and families address the challenges of living with autism.
+It seems unlikely that we'll ever cure it with a pill; however, therapies and interventions have been developed to assist individuals and families addressing the challenges of living with autism.

 "Intervention can help to lessen disruptive behaviors, and education can teach self-help skills for greater independence," writes the Autism Society.
 "But just as there is no one symptom or behavior that identifies people with autism, there is no single treatment that will be effective for everyone on the spectrum."
 [Emphasis original.]

 Treatment strategies can include social skills training, speech therapy, cognitive behavioral therapies, occupational therapy, family service plans, and individualized education plans.
 Which psychosocial interventions are selected will depend on the individual's strengths and weaknesses.